Solrys/MECHACAR_statistical_analysis/README.md

 ![table2](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/lot_sum_sus_coils.png)

 #### Questions
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

-#### Answers
+#### Answer
+Looking at the total summary, the current variance is approximately 76.23 PSI meaning that is does meet the design specification.
+When looking at the lots individuals, the first two lotas meet the design specification at a varaince of approximately 1.14 PSI and 10.13 PSI respectfully, but the third lot does not.
+This is becasue the third lot's variance is approximately 220.01 PSI, exceeding the design specification by more than double the alotted amount.
+Therefore, the manufacturing team should work with the cars in lots 1 and 2 compared to those in lot 3.

 ### T Test/ Suspension Coils
 In this section, I wanted to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 In order to do this, I used R's t.test() function to find four different p-values.
-The question that I wanted to answer by doing this was:
+Here is a breakdown of each of the four tests:

+![test1](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/total_pop_test.png)
+![test 2](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/1_pop_test.png)
+![test 3](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/2_pop_test.png)
+![test 4](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/3_pop_test.png)
 #### Question:
 Do any of the four groups have a statistically different mean from the population mena of 1,500 PSI?

 #### Answer:
 By using a significance level of 95%, meaning that 95% of the time this tests results would be true, I tested to see if any of the four groups had a statistical difference from the mean of 1,500 PSI.
 After running the tests, all four p-values where much greater than .05 meaning that I would fail to reject that there is a statistical difference between the four groups and the population mean.
-Here is a breakdown of each of the four tests:

-![test1](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/total_pop_test.png)
-![test 2](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/1_pop_test.png)
-![test 3](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/2_pop_test.png)
-![test 4](https://github.com/Solrys/MECHACAR_statistical_analysis/blob/main/images/3_pop_test.png)

 ### Final Analysis
 ### Mechacar VS Competion